 Katie gave a small smile.
 “As long as your out of that shell-shocked mind, then all has passed.”

 Barry then came to the bedside.
 Followed by Cassidy, both of them moved with apprehension.
 Barry gave a hard look, and said, “May we ask though who you are young man?
 Since we are asked to take you under this home’s roof?”

 The man looked at Barry, and said, “My name is Shay Patrick Cormac.”

 Cassidy gave a smile, “See, he is an Irishman.”

 Barry stretched out his hand to shake and said, “Barry Finnegan.
-This be my wife Cassidy.
+This is my wife Cassidy.
 And seemed you’d meet Kathryn, my niece.”

 “Katie!”
 Cassidy exclaimed.
-Katie knew that it was sarcastic, but it couldn't of been helped.
+Katie knew that it was sarcastic, but it couldn't have been helped.

 Shay then gave a smile that seemed so innocent and warm.
-He’d replied in an husked tone,
+He’d replied in a hushed tone,